jsaintro/publicnotes/Home Security/Garage Door Controller.md

 -   Select all of the Parent and Child Device Handlers
 -   Check the "Publish" check box and click "Execute Update"
 -   You should now have all of the necessary Device Handlers added to your account
+## SmartThings Device Handler Instructions - FOR USE WITH LAN-to-HUB WiFi/Cat5 Ethernet Devices

+-   Click on My Devices from navigation menu
+-   Click the "+ New Device" button from the menu
+-   Enter in the following REQUIRED fields
+    -   Name: anything you want (tip: keep it short)
+    -   Label: anything you want (tip: keep it short)
+    -   Device Network ID: any unique name (this will be overwritten with your device's MAC address automatically)
+    -   Type: "Parent_ST_Anything_Ethernet"
+    -   Version: "Self Published"
+    -   Location: your location (required!)
+    -   Hub: your hub (required!)
+-   Click the Create button at the bottom of the screen
+-   On your phone's SmartThings app, select Things view, find and select your New Device
+    -   You may receive a "Device not fully configured" pop-up with the ST app.
+We're about to take care of that!
+-   In the Arduino Device, click the "Gear Icon" in the top right of the screen
+-   Enter the folowing data from your Arduino
+    -   IP Address: must match what you hard-coded in your Arduino sketch file
+    -   Port: must match what you hard-coded in your Arduino sketch file
+    -   MAC Address: must match your Arduino's MAC address, all uppercase, no delimiters (e.g. 06AB12CD34EF)
+    -   Configure the correct number of "Button Devices" to match what you defined in the Arduino Sketch.
+Set to 0 if none.
+Note: If you visit the "Recently" page of your Parent Device in your ST App on your phone, you may get an annoying warning that the setup is not complete.
+If you've entered all of the required data above, you can safely ignore this message.
+Once it scrolls off the 'Recently' list, the pop-ups will stop.
 #### Internal pull-up/-down resistors

 GPIO 0-15 all have a built-in pull-up resistor, just like in an Arduino.
 GPIO16 has a built-in pull-down resistor.